 This article, I will talk about how to count the number of times a specific character or a word appears in a cell in a worksheet.
 For example, A2 contains the text “Kutools for outlook and Kutools for word”, and now, I want to know the number of the letter “o” in this cell.
 In Excel, we can apply formulas to deal with this job.

 To count the number of occurrences of a wordor a character in a cell, you can use the formula which combines SUBSTITUTE and LEN functions.
 Please do as follows:

-If you have Kutools for Excel, you can use its Count times a word appears of Commonly-Used Formulas to count the times a certain character or a word occurs.
+If you have Kutools for Excel, you can use its Count the number of a word of Commonly-Used Formulas to count the times a certain character or a word occurs.

-1. Click a cell where you want to put the result.
+1. Click a cell where you want to output the result.

-2. Then click Kutools > Formulas > Count times a word appears, see screenshot:
+2. Then click Kutools > Formula Helper > Statistical > Count the number of a word, see screenshot:

-3. And in the popped out Formula Helper dialog box, click button to select the cell that you want to cout the specifc word or character from the Text box, and then enter the word “remove” or character that you want to count in the Word text box, and the word in the box should be surrounded with quotation marks, see screenshot:
+3. And in the popped out Formulas Helper dialog box, click button to select the cell that you want to cout the specifc word or character from the Text box, and then enter the word or character that you want to count in the Word text box, see screenshot:

 4. Then click OK to close the dialog, and you will get the correct result as you want.